marialwatton/Formula_One_Driving_Styles/README.md

 ### Results and Analysis

-This code snippet generates a PCA (Principal Component Analysis) loadings plot, which helps you understand how the original features contribute to the principal components to understand which features are most influential in shaping the results.
+To understand the effectiveness of the results a PCA (Principal Component Analysis) loadings plot was generated which showed the how the features contribute to the clusters and which are the most influentual.

-Taking the square root helps scale the contributions properly so they reflect the actual influence.This gives you a final score for how much each feature contributes to PC1 and PC2.
+Taking the square root helps scale the contributions properly so they reflect the actual influence.This gives a final score for how much each feature contributes to PC1 and PC2.
 These can now be plotted on a graph.

-Features which are far from the origing 0.0 have a strong influence on the results and if two features are close toether they behave simlarily
+Features which are far from the origing 0.0 have a strong influence on the results and if two features are close together they behave simlarily

 ![Screenshot: Understanding Features of F1 Driver Performance](screenshots/screenshot_12.png)

+This logic was then applied to the clusters to see where a driver fell based on the two parameters to understand what was the most influential factor for each driver.

 ![Screenshot: F1 Driver Clusters Charting](screenshots/screenshot_13.png)